 Recipe Card

-Cheese Ball Goblin
+Halloween Cheese Ball Goblin

 Ingredients

-- 2 (8-ounce) blocks cream cheese, room temperature
+- 2 (8-ounce) blocks cream cheese (room temperature)

-- 1 (10-ounce) can white meat chicken, drained
+- 1 (10-ounce) can white meat chicken (well drained)

 - 1 (1-ounce) packet ranch salad dressing and seasoning mix

-- 1/2 cup mayo
+- 1/2 cup mayonnaise

-- 1 cup chopped pecans
+- 1 cup chopped pecans (toasted for extra flavor)

-For the goblin:
+For the goblin decoration:

 - chives